Terms and Conditions

 4. Employers are encouraged to review the guidelines around unpaid internships and work experience to structure their internships appropriately.
 Further information is available at: https://www.fairwork.gov.au/pay/unpaid-work/work-e...

-1. The University of Newcastle Careers and Student Development service will only advertise volunteer opportunities for not-for-profit and Government organisations in accordance with the guidelines of Volunteering Australia.
+1. The University of Newcastle Careers and Student Development Office will only advertise volunteer opportunities for not-for-profit and Government organisations in accordance with the guidelines of Volunteering Australia.
+The guidelines are as follows:

-3. In accordance to the Fair Work Act 2009 (Cth), the Careers Service can only advertise unpaid, degree-relevant work placements with volunteer, not-for-profit and government organisations.
+1.5.
+In accordance to the Fair Work Act 2009 (Cth), the Careers and Student Development Office can only advertise unpaid, degree-relevant work placements with volunteer, not-for-profit and government organisations.

-The University of Newcastle Careers and Student Development service will only advertise International employment opportunities or internships providing they:
+The University of Newcastle Careers and Student Development Office will only advertise International employment opportunities or internships providing they:

-1. Comply with the University of Newcastle Careers and Student Development service Terms and Conditions.
+1. Comply with the University of Newcastle Careers and Student Development Office Terms and Conditions.

 2. Pay above the award wage in accordance with the laws of the host country.